 “Niall led us to the summit blindly and after two hours we reached the top, many views richer.
 The top offers beautiful views of the surrounding area.
 It was very impressive.”

 “The very last meters to the top we climbed – without guide – with a key in our hand.
 The key we got from Niall, gave us access to the white dome with the tomb of Moses’s brother, prophet Aaron.
 The white dome can be seen from almost every point around Petra, also from B&B Petra Fig Tree Villa.
 While we explored the tomb and enjoyed the view, Niall made our lunch which tasted amazing.”

 “On our way back, we walked along various colorful rocky walls and saw pink, red, yellow, blue and white rocks.
 If you rub your fingers with it, you have beautiful ‘eye shadow’, as the locals call it.
 The sandstone contains a lot of iron oxide, which is what makes the rock so beautiful.
 Our walk ended in the cave of our guide.
 We enjoyed the tea and the view, which was absolutely fantastic.
 Many cups of tea later we said goodbye to Niall and thanked him for this very special, heavenly experience.”

 Mount Haroun is part of the mountainous area around Petra.
 The landscape is dry, rocky and abandoned.
 The hike is not signposted.
 If you are not an experienced hiker a guide is strongly advised for walking this tour.

 The tour is good for sporty hikers with some (mountain) hiking experience.
 Your condition must be good.

 Length of the hike

-The walk takes about 5 to 6 hours in total, starting from the Amphitheater in Petra and finishing on the colonnaded street, including breaks.
+The walk takes about 5 to 6 hours in total, starting from the Theater in Petra and finishing on the colonnaded street, including breaks.
 A ticket for Petra is needed.

 If you want to arrange a guide to hike up to the tomb on Mount Haroun, just let me know via this form: